Sunshow/docker-ossfs/README.md

 # docker-ossfs

-Docker Image for OSSFS based on Alpine Linux
+Docker Image for OSSFS based on Alpine Linux.

+This image **CANNOT** be used under macOS.

 ## Build